Make editors slightly moist

 I love C, perl(1) and dig plain old sh(1) and awk(1) more and more.
 I would love C++ (again) if it would be a plain C with classes; maybe not even automatic ctors and dtors.
 (If i really would go for learning a new language i think i would most likely have a go with Nim or Julia.
 I will however have to and look forward to dig into Lua.)
 I have discovered mksh(1) and used it on all my real-work boxes for almost a decade, but in 2021 i switched back to bash everywhere after finding myself in a buggy dead end situation.
 Whereas Dropbear SSH is used for outlined SSH cases, almost all of SSH is driven by the omnipresent OpenSSH.
 I make heavy use of WireGuard virtual private networks.
 Since about year 2000 i am a fan (though not a sophisticated user) of vim(1), it gave up in an endless loop twice.
 I am thankful for being able to use git(1) for version control today, after a lot of distress with other VCSs.

-When on X(1) i was used to run the fantastic ahwm(1) window manager from about 2002/3 to November 2018, may Alex Hioreanu himself refer to it as historical or not; but ... i am now using cwm(1).
+When on X(1) i was used to run the fantastic ahwm(1) window manager from about 2002/3 to November 2018, may Alex Hioreanu himself refer to it as historical or not; then switched to cwm(1) for about six years, and then switched to dwm(1) in October 2024 (in preparation for a free a bit fair Linux phone, and the same UI, everywhere).
 Because i mostly stay within the tmux(1) terminal multiplexer, to which i have switched (back) after about six years of using screen(1), i am satisfied with the minimalistic st(1) terminal — rxvt-unicode and its server mode served me very well before that. lynx(1) for browsing if text based browsing is possible, thus decreasingly often, which i dislike, and Firefox (pre-compiled) otherwise.
 Mail messages are being passed through bogofilter for Bayesian filtering, i have written and use a LMDB backend for and with it.
 I ended up using solely groff(1) for document preparation, viewing PDFs with mupdf(1); i do use Ghostscript.com from the same source.

 It would also not work without enscript, less, curl, openssl, all the compression tools, the filesystems and their tools, iw, iwd, busybox, and all the other network tools, multimedia tools like ffmpeg, vorbis-tools, ogg123, sox, faad2, faac, of course xorg, GNU make, BSD make, and all the free compilers out there, gcc, clang, pcc and tinyc, and tools surrounding object files like objdump and readelf.
 In the past, nasm.